espressif/esp-idf/docs/en/hw-reference/esp32/get-started-ethernet-kit.rst

 RMII Clock Selection
 ^^^^^^^^^^^^^^^^^^^^

-The ethernet MAC and PHY under RMII working mode need a common 50 MHz reference clock (i.e. RMII clock) that can be provided either externally, or generated from internal ESP32 APLL (not recommended).
+The ethernet MAC and PHY under RMII working mode need a common 50 MHz reference clock (i.e., RMII clock) that can be provided either externally, or generated from internal ESP32 APLL (not recommended).

 .. note::